matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 172) Need for Google Cloud VPC?
 Answer: In a corporate network or on-premises data center: Can anyone on the internet see the data exchange between apps and the database?
 No. Can anyone from internet directly connect to your database?
-Typically, No. Corporate network provides a secure internal network protecting your resources, data and communication for external users.
+Typically, Not.
+Corporate network provides a secure internal network protecting your resources, data and communication for external users.
 How do you create your private network in the cloud?
 Enter Virtual Private Cloud (VPC).